alexpeits/harg/README.md

 envSource = EnvSource
 ```

-There's no need to actually define an option because there's no meaningful configuration for this.
+There's no need to actually define an option for the environment because there's no meaningful
-To use the `EnvSource` along with a json config, we use the following option:
+configuration for this.
+To use the `EnvSource` along with a json config, we use the following
+option:

 ``` haskell
 sourceOpt :: (EnvSource :* JSONSource) Opt